Criticism of United States foreign policy: Ineffective prosecution of war

-One estimate is that the second Iraq War along with the so-called War on Terror cost $551 billion, or $597 billion in 2009 dollars.
+One estimate is that the second Iraq War along with the so-called war on terror cost $551 billion, or $597 billion in 2009 dollars.
 Boston University professor Andrew Bacevich has criticized American profligacy and squandering its wealth.

 There have been criticisms of U.S. warmaking failures.
 In the War of 1812, the U.S. was unable to conquer British North America (modern-day Canada) despite several attempts.
+The Vietnam War (1955-1975) and the War in Afghanistan (2001–2021) both resulted in enemy forces taking over the governments of those countries, despite many years of warfighting to prevent that.

+Some critics point to American disregard for civilian casualties as counterproductive, generating pervasive anti-Americanism in affected countries, recruiting enemy fighters and terrorists.

-Ineffective strategy to fight terrorism
+Ineffective strategy against terrorism

+The U.S. practice of extrajudicial targeted killing by combat drone has drawn conflicting opinions about whether it is effective in eliminating threats or simply serves to recruit more terrorists due to its perceived injustice and civilian casualties.

 Critic Cordesman criticized U.S. strategy to combat terrorism as not having enough emphasis on getting Islamic republics to fight terrorism themselves.
 Sometimes visitors have been misidentified as "terrorists".

 Mathews suggests the risk of nuclear terrorism remains unprevented.
 In 1999 during the Kosovo War, the U.S. supported the Kosovo Liberation Army (KLA), though it had been recognised as a terrorist organisation by the U.S. some years prior.
 Right before the 1999 bombing of Yugoslavia took place, the U.S. took down the KLA from the list of internationally recognized terrorist organizations in order to justify their aid and help to the KLA.

+American anti-terrorism efforts after September 11, 2001 have been criticized as focusing too much on international Islamic extremism and not enough on domestic terrorism.